Let me begin by thanking you for your continued faith and support in the three schemes of PPFAS Mutual Fund.

 As you are all aware, we are in the middle of a global pandemic and the most important thing is the health of our loved ones and us.
 I truly do hope this letter finds you well.

 Unfortunately, this year it will not be possible to have an in person Unit-holders Meet.
 We will, however, have an online meeting on October 24th .
 We hope to make this event as engaging and helpful as the previous ones.

 Over the last year, our fund has seen good growth in terms of number of investors and consequently the Assets Under Management (AUM).
 As such, we thought it is a good time to reiterate a few points as a precursor to the actual meeting.

-This past May, Parag Parikh Long Term Value Fund completed 3 years.
+This past May, Parag Parikh Flexi Cap Fund completed 3 years.
 Overall, we are happy with the performance and the response that the fund has generated.
 But only looking at returns in isolation is not prudent.
 We need to look at the risk adjusted returns.
 On that parameter, I think we have done a wonderful job.
 (Please see the Fund Factsheet for Quantitative Indicators and Returns.)